Utility of noiseless linear amplification and attenuation in single-rail discrete-variable quantum communications: Recoverability of Bell States Under Symmetric Loss

 \section{Recoverability of Bell States Under Symmetric Loss}

 In this section, we explicitly demonstrate that when the qubits of a Bell state experience symmetric imperfections during distribution from Charlie to Alice and Bob, not all Bell states remain equally useful for quantum communication.
-Our analysis is restricted to the single-rail setting, where only a single copy of the Bell state is shared between Alice and Bob.
+Our analysis is restricted to the single-rail setting, where only a single copy of the Bell state is shared between Alice and Bob and is consistent with the general two-qubit local-filtering/quasidistillation framework developed in Refs.~\cite{horodecki1999general,verstraete2001local}.
 In particular, we show that the state $\ket{\psi^+} = ( \ket{01} + \ket{10} ) / \sqrt{2}$ can be approximately recovered through local operations and classical communication~(LOCC) within a finite deviation from the ideal case, whereas the state $\ket{\phi^+} = ( \ket{00} + \ket{11} ) / \sqrt{2}$ cannot be recovered, even approximately, under symmetric conditions.